loris-fab/NWB_Whisker-Stimulus-Decoding-main/README.md

 ![alt text](Terminal_demo.png)

+### 4. Outcome
+Once the app is running, you can select a session using the *Session Index* to view the mouse ID, date, neuron count, and trial outcomes (HIT, MISS, CR, FA).
+In the **PSTH panel**, configure *alignment events*, *filters* (stimulus amplitude, trial type, brain region, CCF acronym, neuron type, and quality metrics), and adjust time window or bin size.
+Clicking **Plot Custom PSTH** generates the plot aligned to the chosen event, which can be saved.

+Advanced panels provide further analyses such as template distances, clustering, ROC curves, confusion matrices, and continuous perception estimates.

 ## ✍️ Author

 The original codebase was created by **Sobhan Nili**, and has been adapted for this project by @loris-fab.